eat1000/ASA/README.md

 	--dist-min	Exclude SNPs with distances from previous ones less than or equal to the specified value [default: 0].
 	--batch-size	Number of SNPs to be processed in a batch [default: 10000].
 	--thread-num	Number of threads on which the program will be running [default: thread number in your machine - 1].

+## Credits
+Qingmin Kuang and Gang Shi developed the original version (v1.0.0) of the software [1].

+Gang Shi updated the software to v1.1.0 by rearranging options in ASA and PSNPS, adding allele columns in the file that defines population-specific SNPs, and providing the panels of population-specific SNPs used in [2].

 ## Citation
 [1] Shi G, Kuang Q. Ancestral spectrum analysis with population-specific variants.
 Front Genet.
 2021;12:724638.